nut-tree/website/docs/tutorial-first_steps/get_moving.md

 })();
 ```

-`straightTo` is another `MovementApi` function which takes a target [Point](https://nut-tree.github.io/nut.js/classes/point.html) and computes a straight line towards it, starting at our current cursor positon.
+`straightTo` is another `MovementApi` function which takes a target [Point](https://nut-tree.github.io/nut.js/classes/point.html) and computes a straight line towards it, starting at our current cursor position.

 ## Speeding up / Slowing down